cropsinsilico/yggdrasil-python-rapidjson/docs/quickstart.rst

  Quick start
 =============

-This a quick overview of the module.
+This a quick overview of the module adapted from the `python-rapidjson quickstart documentation <https://python-rapidjson.readthedocs.io/en/latest/quickstart.html>`_.

 Installation